Things to consider

-Luxury lodges - Some luxury lodges include the transfer cost as part of all-inclusive packages and other hotels in Torres del Paine, may charge around $300 USD per person.
+- Luxury lodges - Some luxury lodges include the transfer cost as part of all-inclusive packages whilst other hotels in Torres del Paine may charge around $300 USD per person.
 Very occasionally it is possible to meet your trekking group and guide at the border or Cerro Castillo, to avoid you having to go all the way into Puerto Natales and out again.

-If you need any more information about visiting Torres del Paine from Argentina please do get in touch and we'd be delighted to answer your questions, or see El Calafate to Torres del Paine for more details.
+For more information about visiting Torres del Paine from Argentina see El Calafate to Torres del Paine for more details.

 El Chalten is located inside Los Glaciares National Park in Argentinian Patagonia, which is roughly an 8/9 hour bus journey north of Torres del Paine.
-Unfortunately, there is no direct bus and it can be tricky to move between them, but this is the simplest way to get from one to the other on your own:
+Unfortunately, there is no direct bus and it can be tricky to move between them, but the simplest way to get from one to the other on your own is:

-1. Bus from El Chalten to Calafate - departs at peak season each morning and afternoon, taking 3 hours.
+- Bus from El Chalten to Calafate: departs at peak season each morning and afternoon, taking three hours.
 If you catch the early bus you can can connect to a late afternoon bus from...

-3. Bus to the park - take the first bus in the morning into the park, or join your trekking group before taking a private transfer into Paine.
+- Bus to the park: take the first bus in the morning into the park, or join your trekking group before taking a private transfer into Paine.

 We have put together some great tours and trips that cover both Torres del Paine and El Chalten, removing the stress of arranging transport.
 Some visit the Perito Moreno glacier, explore Los Glaciares, or trek to the base of Mount Fitz Roy before proceeding on to Torres del Paine National Park.